Patrick Anthony

 Teaching

-My teaching interests range across the history of science, environmental history, Eurasian history and the history of global borderlands/frontiers.
+My teaching interests range across the global history of science, the environmental humanities, and border and frontier studies.

 In 2021, I was recognized by the College of Arts and Science at Vanderbilt University for excellence in teaching.